 Hi, I’m Sylvie, I’m 21-year old Geography student and I run the blog Travels with Eden, which focuses on family travel, budget travel and backpacking with kids.
 I live in Cornwall, the UK, with my 9-month-old little girl, Eden.
 I started Travels with Eden in January 2020.
 I’ve always had a passion for budget because it enables me to see more places.
 When I found out I was pregnant, I wondered I could carry on travelling.
 The answer is YES!
 You can still travel with a baby in tow, it just involves a little more organization and planning and a few changes.
 I now find the cheapest private rooms rather than hostels and I’ve swapped nights out with cuddles and cooking.
 I love going to the local market and buying fresh food to cook with.

-I’ve always enjoyed reading other travel blogs and finding out about peoples stories.
-I find blogs so useful to plan my travels because the blogger has the first-hand experience in the destination.
-When I started researching travelling with a baby, I realised that it was unique to travel solo with a baby, that’s when I found my niche (Just me, the baby and a backpack).
+I’ve always enjoyed reading other travel blogs and finding out about people’s stories.
+I find blogs so useful to plan my travels because the blogger has first-hand experience in the destination.
+When I started researching travelling with a baby, I realised that it was unique to travel solo with a baby, that’s when I found my niche (Just me, the baby, and a backpack).
 I hope to help other new parents find their passion to travel after having kids.

 Write about what interests you and find an area of travel that you love writing about and then focus your blog on that.
 This helps Google to see you as an expert in the field as opposed to writing about a broader topic.